Farrukhabad district: Demographics

 According to the 2011 census Farrukhabad district has a population of 1,885,204, roughly equal to the nation of Lesotho or the US state of West Virginia.
 This gives it a ranking of 250th in India (out of a total of 707).
 The district has a population density of 865 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 20.2%.
 Farrukhabad has a sex ratio of 880 females for every 1000 males, and a literacy rate of 69.04%.
 22.08% of the population lived in urban areas.
 Scheduled Castes make up 16.59% of the population.

 At the time of the 2011 Census of India, 94.96% of the population in the district spoke Hindi (or a related language) and 4.68% Urdu as their first language.

 Government and politics

 District administration

-As of 2024, Vijay Kumar Singh is the district magistrate.
-Mrigendra Singh is the superintendent of police.
-Mohd.
-Husain is the district judge.
+As of January 2026, Ashutosh Kumar Dwivedi is the district magistrate.
+Arti Singh is the superintendent of police.
+Neeraj Kumar is the district judge.

 Twin towns: Farrukhabad and Fatehgarh

 The district is called Farrukhabad and its headquarters is located at Fatehgarh.
 Fatehgarh derives its name from an old fort on the bank of the river Ganges.
 The fort presently falls in the Fatehgarh cantonment area and serves as the headquarter of the Rajput Regiment stationed at Fatehgarh Cantonment.
 The two cities are separated by a distance of 5 km and in the present times, with an increase in population, have merged into a single urban expanse.
-The district with a total area of hectares consists of three tahsils, seven development block, 512 gram panchayats, 1020 villages, 14 police stations, 2 nagar palikas (Municipal Committees) and four nagar panchayats (Town Area committee) and one Cantonment Board.
+The district with a total area of hectares consists of three tahsils, seven development block, 580 gram panchayats, 1020 villages, 15 police stations, 2 nagar palikas (Municipal Committees) and seven nagar panchayats (Town Area committee) and one Cantonment Board.